paolo7/KnowHowDataset/README.md

 Instruction datasets:

 - Datasets *1of11_knowhow_wikihow* to *9of11_knowhow_wikihow* contain instructions from the [wikiHow](http://www.wikihow.com/) website.
 Instructions are allocated in the datasets in order of popularity.
 This means that the most popular and high-quality instructions are found in 9of11_knowhow_wikihow, while the least popular ones are in dataset 1of11_knowhow_wikihow.
-These instructions are also classified according to the hierarchy found in *wikiHow categories hierarchy*.
+These instructions are also classified according to the hierarchy found in *wikiHow categories hierarchy*. wikiHow instructions are community generated.
+As a result of this, each task is described by at most one set of instructions, which is usually of high quality thanks to the collective community contributions.
 - Datasets *10of11_knowhow_snapguide* to *11of11_knowhow_snapguide* contain instructions from the [Snapguide](https://snapguide.com/) website.
-Instructions coming from Snapguide are not sorted by their popularity.
+These instructions are not sorted by their popularity, but they are classified in one of the Snapguide categories.
+Snapguide instructions are created by single users.
+As a result of this there might be multiple sets of instructions to achieve the same task; however these instructions on average contain more noise as they are not peer-reviewed.

 Links datasets: